ISLA Santarém 194

 -

-MetodologiaMethodologyThe classes will address the concepts of the different themes and, later, show their practical application, with a series of exercises inside and outside the classroom, inducing the active and autonomous participation of students.
-For this purpose, the use of the expository method is foreseen to introduce the concepts and structure the reasoning and the interrogative method for the learning evaluation, in the theoretical aspect of each chapter.
-With regard to the practical aspect, the use of the demonstrative method is foreseen for the practical illustration of the contents, as well as active, participatory and autonomous methods to make the connection with the experience of each one.
-In summary: (1) Expository and Interrogative Methodology - participatory teaching, resorting whenever necessary to Motivation strategies and to (2) Active Pedagogical Methodologies such as Flipped Classroom, Gamification and Problem/Project Based Learning.
+MetodologiaMethodologyThe classes will address the concepts of the different topics and then show their practical application, with a series of exercises inside and outside the classroom encouraging active and independent participation by students.
+To this end, the expository method will be used to introduce the concepts and structure reasoning, and the interrogative method will be used to assess learning in the theoretical part of each chapter.
+With regard to the practical aspect, the demonstrative method will be used to provide practical examples of the content, as well as active, participatory, and autonomous methods to connect with each student's experience.
+In summary: (1) Expository and Interrogative Methodology – participatory teaching, using motivation strategies whenever necessary, and (2) Active Pedagogical Methodologies such as Flipped Classroom, Gamification, and Problem/Project-Based Learning.

 -